You’re Not Gonna Need a Bigger Boat: Finding Direction in a Sea of Big Data

 Back when we consumed and created messages on products made of paper, the reason that a personal Rolodex was so valuable to the PR profession was simple: the targeted, quality interaction it afforded was more likely to lead to engagement than blindly throwing out a release on the wire, or a pitch to a media database.

-Looking at communications this way, things actually haven’t changed much: the key to mastering the technology-driven media landscape is finding the right conversation to have with the right person in the right place – in the right order.
+Looking at communications this way, things actually haven’t changed much: the key to mastering the technology-driven media landscape is finding the right conversation to have with the right person in the right place – in that order.
 A quality, modern messaging campaign is data-driven, social, and understands that engagement is the key to success.

 It sounds simple because it is simple.
 But it’s not necessarily easy.